Hoarding resources

 Adult Protective Services

-To report the suspected abuse, neglect, self-neglect or exploitation of adults, 60 and older.
-Use 911 if the individual is in immediate danger.
+To report the suspected abuse, neglect, self-neglect or exploitation of adults, 60+.
+Use 911 for any immediate danger.

 Child Protective Services